MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 # Java long-term support and medium-term support on Azure and Azure Stack

 Java developers on Azure and Azure Stack can build and run production Java applications by using the [Azul Zulu for Azure - Enterprise Edition](https://www.azul.com/downloads/azure-only/zulu/) JDK builds without incurring additional support costs.
-You can use any Java runtime you want on Azure, but when you use Zulu, you get free maintenance updates and can create support tickets with Microsoft.
+You can use any Java runtime you want on Azure.
+But when you use Zulu, you get free maintenance updates and can create support tickets with Microsoft.

 Releases designated as long-term support (LTS) are the same LTS releases designated by Oracle and the OpenJDK community.
 For LTS releases, we provide at least 8 years of access to bug fixes, security updates, and other (Production Support) fixes as needed.
 We also provide 2 years of additional support intended to advise and assist users who are migrating to a newer JDK version (Extended Support).